Journal On Camera Latency Measure

 v: height 1440 start 1446 end 1454 total 1480 clock 165.08Hz

-Then create a QrCode painting logic with OpenGL(ES), with help of chatgpt/google.
-But testing/debugging on KMS/DRM application is quite unfriendly because your code takes control of whole frame buffer (so ctrl+alt+FN switching won’t work), so I wrote a simple glut entry for glue, then testing everything under normal x11 environment.
-Once it’s done, switching to SRM will be painless.
-Then I use my phone’s 240FPS slow motion to verify such setup actually work (gif play already slow down):
+OpenGL(ES) QrCode painting logic is written with help of chatgpt, But testing/debugging KMS/DRM application is painful since it takes full control of whole frame buffer (ctrl+alt+FN switching won’t work), so I wrote a GLUT entry to test everything under normal x11 environment, once it’s done, switching to SRM entry just works.
+Then I used my phone’s 240FPS slow motion recording to verify it :

 ffprobe -v error -select_streams v:0 -show_entries stream=avg_frame_rate,r_frame_rate -of default=noprint_wrappers=1 slowmo_clock_boottime.MOV